 If I were in charge, I’d pass another law – for every new rule, regulation, and law, three old ones must be terminated.

-• Management very frequently doesn’t have meet-able goals, just puffery reviews.
+Management very frequently doesn’t have meet-able goals, just puffery reviews.
 I especially hate the pity promotions, where Joe Goodfellow is a heck of a nice guy, brings donuts in every Friday and always commiserates about your team’s loss on Monday, so he gets promoted ahead of Avery Snodman who knows how everything works but is sarcastic and unlikeable.
 Or worse, the revenge promotions where the departing manager promotes the office doofus or the least competent employee because he hates his coworkers and resents their abilities.
-I am always surprised at this and the blatant nepotism, yet companies continue to turn a profit no matter how badly run they are.
+I am always surprised at this and the blatant nepotism, yet companies continue to turn… Read more »

 Get to stay technical, don’t have to deal with C U Nest Tuesdays of management.